 In a nutshell, it means to have mental fun with fundamental things.
-Before we go any further, take care of your basics: eat well, move, practice some form of mindfulness, be kind to yourself, do things that fill your heart with joy, make love, smell the roses.
+So before we go any further, take care of your basics: eat well, move, practice some form of mindfulness, be kind to yourself, do things that fill your heart with joy, make love, smell the roses.

 Start a journal.
-Simply write like no-one is watching.
+Write like no one is watching.
 Never share your notes with anyone.
 Do this for ten days or so.

 Spend between five to ten minutes but do it daily.
 After ten days, review what you wrote.
-Continue this practice by starting every day with five things you are grateful for.
+Then, continue this practice by starting every day with five things you are grateful for.

 Every morning I start with writing.
 I’ve been keeping journals since I was ten years old.
 Only a few days ago, I dug out my notes from all these years.
 I learned that I yell at myself a lot.
 Sometimes, I have fabulous ideas.
 Other times, I follow through.

-And this is how I was able to lose over 30 pounds, move to Colorado, get over 700 yoga and Pilates certifications, learn how to use a gun, climb the mountains, ski, and overcome my fear of spiders and heights.
+And this is how I was able to lose over 30 pounds, move to Colorado, complete 800 yoga and Pilates certifications, learn how to use a gun, climb the mountains, ski, and overcome my fear of spiders and heights.

 But, most importantly, I learned my heart’s desires.

 If I don’t write, I don’t know who I am.